 Thought to type down few tips on things to do in Havana first, but I just can’t wait to tell you about my lovely tour around the city, actually the outskirts of the city.
-So, we’ll start off with a sidecar motorcycle.
+So, we will start off with a sidecar motorcycle.
 And Hemingway.
 And colorful street art… You think that they have nothing in common?
 Well, think again!

 I was so eager to go to the house where Ernest Hemingway spent so much time, where he wrote For Whom the Bell Tolls and The Old Man and the Sea.
-He actually lived here for 20 years, after he bought the house in 1940 for a bit over 12,000 dollars.
+He actually lived here for 20 years, after buying the house in 1940 for a bit over 12,000 dollars.
 Everything about Cuba was just perfect for Hemingway – the sun, the fishing, the rum.
 Oh, that was such a “must see”!

 Looking for a “legit” car

 So, went down town to find a taxi, since the house is about 15 kilometers away from the city.
 The settlement is called San Francisco de Paula, and the house Finca la Vigia.
 (Hemingway named it, meaning “the lookout house”.)

 As I was approaching what seemed to be an improvised taxi station, I remembered how they have advised me back at the hotel, “not to take taxis that do not have the official tag”, since those were probably “illegal” and “you can get tricked in so many ways”.
 I saw few motorbikes on one side of the parking lot, with some improvised taxi-signs put up.
 “Don’t need a motorbike, a car would be better”, I thought.

 Going among all those cars and all sorts of, well, “vehicles” Cuban style (more about the means of transport in one of the next Glimpses!), I saw a gentleman with glasses, smiling, welcoming me to his taxi, waving and pointing to his – motorcycle sidecar?!